FertileMule/pymunk/README.txt

 Note: If you only want one or two new functions its probably easier to just add them manually to _chipmunk.py.
-See the ctypes documentation for instructions on how the function definitons/structs/whatever should look like.
+See the ctypes documentation for instructions on what the function definitons/structs/whatever should look like.